basnijholt/glove80/docs/architecture.md

 - **Metadata (`src/glove80/families/<family>/metadata.json`)** stores the immutable release information checked in by the original layout authors (UUIDs, parent UUIDs, titles, tags, notes, and the relative output path).
 Packaging the metadata keeps CLI invocations and library imports perfectly aligned.

 ## Generation Flow
-1. Discovery derives from a single source of truth: `glove80.metadata.LAYOUT_METADATA_PACKAGES`.
+1. Discovery derives from a single source of truth: `glove80.metadata.layout_metadata_packages()`.
+   Built-in families live in `glove80.families.*`, and additional packages can register themselves via the `glove80.layouts` entry-point group.
 For each package value (e.g., `glove80.families.tailorkey`), the generator imports its `.layouts` module to register the family.
 2. `glove80.layouts.generator` iterates the registry, builds each variant, augments it with metadata, and writes JSON to `layouts/<family>/releases`.
 3. Re-running the command is idempotent: if the serialized JSON already matches the generated payload, the file is left untouched.